xwu20/wmg_agent/specs/README.md

 [test_wmg_on_factored_babyai.py](test_wmg_on_factored_babyai.py)
 loads **models/wmg_factored_babyai.pth**,
-one of the 100 WMG agent models trained for a median of 1,379,900 environment interactions, then tests the agent on 1000 random episodes.
+a WMG agent model trained for 1,380,000 environment interactions, then tests the agent on 1,000 random episodes.
 The success rate should be about 99%.

 [train_wmg_on_native_babyai.py](train_wmg_on_native_babyai.py)